Code-Hex/firebase-auth-cloudflare-workers/README.md

 - `idToken` The ID token to verify.
 - `env` is an optional parameter. but this is using to detect should use emulator or not.

+### `authObj.verifySessionCookie(sessionCookie: string, env?: EmulatorEnv): Promise<FirebaseIdToken>`

+Verifies a Firebase session cookie.
+Returns a Promise with the cookie claims.
+Rejects the promise if the cookie could not be verified.

+See [Verify Session Cookies](https://firebase.google.com/docs/auth/admin/manage-cookies#verify_session_cookie_and_check_permissions) for code samples and detailed documentation.

+- `sessionCookie` The session cookie to verify.
+- `env` is an optional parameter. but this is using to detect should use emulator or not.

+### `authObj.createSessionCookie(idToken: string, sessionCookieOptions: SessionCookieOptions, env?: EmulatorEnv): Promise<string>`

+Creates a new Firebase session cookie with the specified options.
+The created JWT string can be set as a server-side session cookie with a custom cookie policy, and be used for session management.
+The session cookie JWT will have the same payload claims as the provided ID token.
+See [Manage Session Cookies](https://firebase.google.com/docs/auth/admin/manage-cookies) for code samples and detailed documentation.

+- `idToken` The Firebase ID token to exchange for a session cookie.
+- `sessionCookieOptions` The session cookie options which includes custom session duration.
+- `env` is an optional parameter. but this is using to detect should use emulator or not.

+**Required** service acccount credential to use this API.
+You need to set the credentials with `Auth.getOrInitialize`.

 ### `WorkersKVStoreSingle.getOrInitialize(cacheKey: string, cfKVNamespace: KVNamespace): WorkersKVStoreSingle`

 WorkersKVStoreSingle is created as a singleton object.
 This is because the Module Worker syntax only use environment variables at the time of request.